- Strategic Talent Group

 Alternate Work Location

 If an employee is scheduled to work in another location, especially in another country, it is important for the employee and his/her department to submit an alternate work location agreement.
 The agreement must be approved prior to the employee begin working in his/her alternate work location, and it is important to indicate the address of the employee’s alternate work location on the agreement.
 In addition, the employee’s department must update the work location in the system to reflect the new work location.
-A copy of the form can be found by visiting https://hr.ufl.edu/forms-policies/policies-managers/alternate-work-location/.
+View the Alternate Work Location Agreement for Employment Abroad form.

 If an UF employee who holds an employment visa (e.g. H1B) is planning on working at an alternate work location, it is important to contact Immigration Compliance Services as soon as possible prior to the change to ensure the alternate work assignment is feasible and appropriate legal requirements (e.g. submitting an amendment to the United States Citizenship and Immigration Services) are processed timely, if applicable.